Work exchanges are an amazing way to spice up normal travel. They’re even a great lifestyle option!

 I don’t work exchange at places asking for more than 20 hours unless they have an amazing profile or a project/skill I really want to learn.
 Because I have the generous kind of orientation that I think makes for the best work exchange experience, I know I’m going to end up doing extra hours anyway.

 My guess is places asking for more than four hours have experienced lots of helpers who give at much lower levels than anticipated.
 For example, at a property in Portugal, the farmer came to see how I was doing with reviving irrigation channels.
 (Read: swinging heavy tools and digging.)
 When he saw how much I’d cleared, his jaw dropped.
 He said I completed more in a morning than a wonderful but slow previous helper had completed in an entire week.
-So there’s a chance that places asking for six hours of work feel like that’s how long it takes the average worker to produce the standard four hours of work.
+So there’s a chance that places asking for six hours of work feel like that’s how long it takes the average worker to produce the contribution that makes it worth hosting them.

 Short answer: no. The exchange is as equal as any subjective thing can be.